dapr/js-sdk/README.md

 npm install --save @dapr/dapr
 ```

-> ⚠️ the old `dapr-client` package has been deprecated
+> ⚠️ the [`dapr-client`](https://www.npmjs.com/package/dapr-client) package has been deprecated.
+Please see https://github.com/dapr/js-sdk/issues/259 for more information.

 ## Documentation